vmware-archive/ansible-playbooks-chaperone/devbox/photon_setup/PHOTON-OS.md

 ## Getting Started
 To use Photon OS for Chaperone development, we need a few things to start with:

 1. Start a Photon OS VM.
-For example, on VMware Fusion or Workstateion.
+For example, on VMware Fusion or Workstation.
 1. Login to that VM, as root, and find its IP address for future use: `ip addr`.
 1. Make sure git is available: `tdnf install -y git
 1. Get the code we'll use to setup Photon: `git clone https://github.com/vmware/ansible-playbooks-chaperone chaperone`